vardhandongre/Deep-Learning/GAN/README.md

    * Reinforcement learning applications where the model generates realistic experiences to learn from when acquiring data may      be costly.
    * Unsupervised/Semi-Supervised learning (acquiring unlabeled data is typically easier)
    * Capable of handling multi-modal models

+<font color='red'> Refer Reading folder for a quick understanding of important terms associated with GANs </font>

 ## Computing Resource
 ![alt text](https://github.com/vardhandongre/Deep-Learning/blob/master/GAN/Folder/BW.png)